NeTEx

 Frame Short definition

-TimetableFrame Contains the time planning of journeys (vehicle journeys), including stops and times.
+TimetableFrame Contains the timing of trips (VehicleJourneys), including stopping points and times.

-ServiceFrame Describes the operational aspects of lines and journeys, e.g. journey patterns and routes.
+ServiceFrame Describes the operational aspects of lines and trips, e.g. journey patterns and routes.

 SiteFrame Defines geographical locations such as stops, stations or access points.

-ServiceCalendarFrame Defines the validity of journeys, e.g. calendar days, periods and exceptions.
+ServiceCalendarFrame Defines the validity of trips, e.g. calendar days, periods and exceptions.

-CommonFrame Includes shared items such as organizations, codes, plans, or references.
+CommonFrame Contains shared items such as organizations, codes, tariffs, or references.

-AccessibilityFrame Describes accessible characteristics of stops, vehicles and services.
+AccessibilityFrame Describes accessibility features of stops, vehicles and services.

-FareFrame Includes fare information, pricing rules and ticket types.
+FareFrame Includes fare information, price rules and ticket types.

 Typical components in the file name: